laravel/docs/validation.md

 <a name="rule-date-equals"></a>
 #### date_equals:_date_

 The field under validation must be equal to the given date.
-The dates will be passed into the PHP `strtotime` function.
+The dates will be passed into the PHP `strtotime` function in order to be converted into a valid `DateTime` instance.

 <a name="rule-date-format"></a>
 #### date_format:_format_